 Buyer personas are not just target markets, job titles, or based on specific products.
-They are based on customer pain points25 and motivations for using certain products and services.
+They are based on customer pain points and motivations for using certain products and services.
 Creating these personas allows Westminster to tailor marketing content, as each persona has different communication needs.
-An example of a persona's pain point, emotional driver26 and solution are shown below.
+An example of a persona's pain point, emotional driver and solution are shown below.

-Pain point Emotional driver Solution Service delivery is poor due to slow Use of multiple systems is a nightmare, Needs fast, high-quality solutions with and/or inefficient systems, causing the causing disruption to the business and a hands-on provider who can offer 24/7 business and its revenue to suffer. frustration across teams. technical support.
+Pain point Emotional driver Solution Service delivery is poor due to slow and/or inefficient systems, causing the business and its revenue to suffer.
+Use of multiple systems is a nightmare, causing disruption to the business and frustration across teams.
+Needs fast, high-quality solutions with a hands-on provider who can offer 24/7 technical support.